jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 A list of people attending and apologies for not attending the DASA meeting on Wednesday evening 15 January 2014.

+Apologies from Riaan, in Nigeria just before and may not make the meeting.

     Person   Attending ✔ / ✘ Apologies
     ===============================================
     Greg McKeen        ✔ / ✘